gootieno/redux-coding-practice/README.md

 # coding-with-mosh-challenges
-This repo will track my coding journey to being a better developer in redux.
+This repo will track my coding journey to being a better developer in redux by learning how to make a bug tracking application.
+I will be implementing different libraries and practicing proper object oriented programming.

 ### Credit
 This series of challenges is was influenced by Mosh Hamedani through his site codingwithmosh.com.
 He offers a series